snkas/basic-sim/README.md

 [![Build Status](https://travis-ci.org/snkas/basic-sim.svg?branch=master)](https://travis-ci.org/snkas/basic-sim) [![codecov](https://codecov.io/gh/snkas/basic-sim/branch/master/graph/badge.svg)](https://codecov.io/gh/snkas/basic-sim)

 This module is used to make the simulation of ns-3 (data center) networks a bit easier.
-It has a wrapper to take care of loading in run folder configurations (e.g., runtime, random seed), a topology abstraction, an additional routing abstraction called "arbiter routing", a heuristic TCP optimizer and a few handy applications.
+It has a wrapper to take care of loading in run folder configurations (e.g., runtime, random seed), a topology abstraction, an additional routing abstraction called "arbiter routing", a heuristic TCP optimizer, and a few handy applications.

 **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (in ./LICENSE).**